heyrim/Mathematical-modeling-with-single-cell-sequencing-data/README.md

 Instructions:

 Run    PDFonContinuum.m    for the cell state model on a multi-dimensional (2D) space

 Run    PDFonGraph.m     for the cell state model on a graph.

+Remark:

 .ipynb Notebooks are in progress.